pybind/scikit_build_example/README.md

-An example project built with [pybind11](https://github.com/pybind/pybind11) and scikit-build.
+An example project built with [pybind11](https://github.com/pybind/pybind11) and scikit-build-core.
 Python 3.7+ (see older commits for older versions of Python).

 [gitter-badge]:            https://badges.gitter.im/pybind/Lobby.svg